URF6160/Vencord-userplugins-updater/README.md

 That's it!

-Feel free to contribute if you have improvements!
+Feel free to contribute if you have improvements!!!!!

 Made for Vencord community :)